Wyamio/Wyam.Web/Input/api/iexecutioncontext.md

   - `IDocumentCollection Documents { get; }`

     Gets the document collection.

+  - `IMetadata Metadata { get; }`

+    Gets the metadata associated with this context.

 ## Methods

-  - `IReadOnlyList<IDocument> Execute(IEnumerable<IModule> modules, IEnumerable<IDocument> inputs)`
+  - `IReadOnlyList<IDocument> Execute(IEnumerable<IModule> modules, IEnumerable<IDocument> inputs, IEnumerable<KeyValuePair<string, object>> metadata = null)`

     This executes the specified modules with the specified input documents and returns the result documents.
 If you pass in `null` for `inputDocuments`, a new input document with the initial metadata from the engine will be used.
+You can also optionally pass in additional metadata which will get added to the context and passed to the child modules.

+  - `IExecutionContext Clone(IEnumerable<KeyValuePair<string, object>> metadata)`

+    Clones the current context with identical properties and additional metadata (all existing metadata is retained).
+This is useful if you need to pass the cloned context to some other library or method from your module.